firoz-ahmad-likhon/influxdb-sql-rag/README.md

 - OLLAMA

 ## Memory
-Currently, the project supports the following memory savers and switching them in `.env` file.:
+Currently, the project supports the following memory savers and switching them in `.env` file:
 - MemorySaver
 - PostgresSaver